andreypopp/xcss/README.md

 CSS bundler with the following features:

-  * Dependencies resolution using Node module resolution algorithm.
+  * Dependency resolution using Node module resolution algorithm.
   * Stylesheet AST transformations in spirit of rework.
   * Source maps support.
   * Elimination of unused class rules (not implemented).